markjulmar/mvvmhelpers/Julmar.Wpf.Helpers/Readme.txt

 ViewModelLocator is not public anymore - use IViewModelLocator New ViewModelLocatorResource can be placed into resources to find VMs if you don't like ViewModelCreator Added ServiceLocatorResource (from Win8/Metro)

+4.21 6/2013
+Bug fix for DoubleClickTrigger
+Changed version to .NET 4.5